alextmacri/game-of-life/logs/alex_log_6.md

 > **Goals for today:** Finish UML and Gantt and planning revisions, and make the mode and scene functionality

-> **Accomplished:** Finished UML and Gantt planning and revisions, and made the mode and scene functionality
+> **Accomplished:** Finished UML and Gantt planning and revisions, and made some of the mode and scene functionality

-> **Plans for next day:** Finish (or at least make progress on) implementation of Free play
+> **Plans for next day:** Finish (or at least make progress on) implementation of Free play and finish teh mode and scene functionality

 > **Problems/bugs noted:** -